-How To Support The Families Belong Together March If You Can't Attend One This Weekend
+Here's How You Can Support The Families Belong Together March If You Can't Attend

 On June 20, President Donald Trump heeded the cries of an outraged nation and signed legislation to reverse a policy enacted by his administration that led to thousands of immigrant families being separated at the border, according to CNN.
 Despite reversing the policy, the news outlet reported that as of this weekend more than 2,000 children were still in custody and not with their parents, which is part of what has prompted people to continue to protest.
 On June 30, protesters will indeed be marching in Washington, D.C. and at countless other protests across the nation, but if you can't attend on of there, here's how to support the Families Belong Together March and make sure your voice is still heard.